TommyVaughan/Programming-Project/README.md

 http://pythonforengineers.com/introduction-to-pandas/ - Introduction to Pandas

-https://www.novixys.com/blog/pandas-tutorial-select-dataframe/ - More information on Pandas specvifically how to extract information on specific rows of data only
+https://www.novixys.com/blog/pandas-tutorial-select-dataframe/ - More information on Pandas specifically how to extract information on specific rows of data only

 http://www.developintelligence.com/blog/2017/08/data-cleaning-pandas-python/ - Information on the Pandas library